 Instead of following our dreams, we plugged into technology and in doing so, we disconnected.

-Perhaps we as a society need to do more than that, maybe our first step should start by each of us asking ourselves one fundamentally important question.
-“Is how I was living my life pre-pandemic, really the best way to live my life?”
-If you find that the answer is no; then getting back to “normal” will probably make you sick.
+Perhaps we as a society need to do more than that, and maybe our first step should start by each of us asking ourselves one fundamentally important question: “Is how I was living my life pre-pandemic, really the best way to live my life?”
+If you find that the answer is no, then getting back to “normal” will probably make you sick.

-We need to do better, we have to, for the life we knew previously, was built on exhausting ourselves to the degree where we unplugged from the family unit, ran out of time for friends and left our dreams at the door of the job we took so we could eat.
+We need to do better, and we have to, for the life we knew previously was built on exhausting ourselves to the degree where we unplugged from the family unit, ran out of time for friends, and left our dreams at the door of the job we took, so we could eat.

 Instead of following our dreams, we plugged into technology and in doing so, we disconnected, not only from those we love but from all the things that fuel our passion.

-We can do and we must do better; so let’s demand better.
-Our reality isn’t really real in the sense that everything in our life that we view as essential is based on dependence; adduction if you will.
+We can do and must do better – so let’s demand better.
+Our reality isn’t really real in the sense that everything in our life that we view as essential is based on dependence, addiction if you will.
 Therefore, our minds are highjacked and conditioned into a buy, buy, buy mindset.
-This “normal” tells us that we aren’t happy unless we have the latest and great thing.
+This “normal” tells us that we aren’t happy unless we have the latest and greatest thing.

 WE NEED TO GET OFF THE 21ST-CENTURY, MAKE THEM INTO DRONES PROJECT AND REDISCOVER WHAT MAKES US MENTALLY WHOLE